 Rods of uranium are placed inside the nuclear reactor.
 The fission chain reaction is slowed down by lowering boron control rods into the reactor core and increased by raising them.
 The heat of the reaction is carried away from the core by a coolant (water, gas or pressurized water) and used to create steam outside the reactor.

-Obtaining a secure and adequate supply of a traded commodity, be it food or fuel, is generally a problem prevalent amongst poor people, poor regions or poor nations.
-With the power to pay the price the rich often find willing suppliers for what they want.
+Per capita energy consumption in India is amongst the lowest globally.
+With the power to pay the price the rich nations often find willing suppliers.
 The World Energy Assessment (UNDP 1999) report defines energy security as: “the continuous availability of energy in varied forms in sufficient quantities at reasonable prices”.
-This definition needs to be modified to better reflect our situation in India.
+This definition needs to be modified to better reflect the situation in India.

 The signing of Paris agreement by India, concomitant with its submission for Intended Nationally Determined Contribution (INDC), has charted out the path that India plans to adopt for energy security.
 While India’s plan in the past has always looked good on the paper, how far India would be able to meet the target leaves a big question mark.
 In addition, India’s submission to INDC fails to address how India would meet its energy security in the transportation sector.